What is BIOS (Basic Input/Output System)?

 We control the BIOS firmware and source code to lock down and disable common exploitation points for independent and state sponsored hackers.

-With advanced, multi-layer cybersecurity technologies, we protect all system parts and components, including the BIOS, against unauthorized access, guarding sensitive and classified information at the highest level.
+With advanced, multi-layer cybersecurity technologies, we protect all system parts and components, including the BIOS, against unauthorized access, guarding sensitive information at the highest level.